 Home equity loans have fixed interest rates, and some impose a prepayment penalty.
 This means that if your financial situation changes and you’d like to pay off the loan quickly, you’ll have to pay an extra fee.

-When signing a sale-leaseback transaction on your home, there are several contractual and tax considerations to take into account.
-That said, a sale-leaseback consists of pairing two separate legal contracts.
+When signing a sell and stay transaction on your home, there are several contractual and tax considerations to take into account.
+That said, this program consists of pairing two separate legal contracts.
 You’ll sign:

 The conversion of your real property to cash and the switch of your status from a homeowner to a renter can have several tax implications based on the value of your home, your state and local regulations, and your filing status.
 These may include: